 Authoritarianism has traditionally been seen as the opposite pole to democracy, with the implication that the presence of elections guards against authoritarianism.
 However, contemporary developments across the globe have seen the electoral rise of parties and leaders who flout democratic norms and openly encourage discrimination and the demonization of vulnerable social groups.

 To explain the coincidence of democratic forms and authoritarian tendencies, alternative intellectual traditions have looked to the role of culture.
 Cultural narratives of majority victimhood and minority othering are seen to provide a context that rewrites existing democratic and legal practices, casting the state as an instrument of the “true” national people rather than as a public space for upholding law and negotiating the range of rights and interests in a plural society.
 On this view, culture plays an important political role by appealing to identity and to emotional and affective response, so bypassing constitutional protections and undermining critical discussion.

-The seminar will develop students’ skills in close reading and critical writing and will provide an advanced foundation in cultural analysis to prepare students as future English teachers, graduate students, or historically literate citizens and professionals.
+This seminar will explore the role of culture in enabling and contesting anti- democratic tendencies.
+We will examine a range of recent and contemporary texts, from drama and literary prose, to films and popular culture, political speeches and interviews, and social media.
+And we will look at some important theoretical accounts of authoritarianism and culture.
+The seminar will develop students’ skills in close reading and critical writing and will provide an advanced foundation in cultural analysis to prepare students as future English teachers, graduate students, or professionals—and also as historically literate citizens.